4 Tips for Mountain Bike Riding on Different Types of Terrain

 Tip #2: Wet and Muddy Trails

 Avoid riding on wet and muddy trails to avoid damaging the trail.
 If riding in mud is unavoidable, use round the consistent pedal strokes to avoid rear wheel spins.
 Maintain a steady, firm cadence until your tread finds traction.
+Some coaches describe mimicking the feeling of "wiping your feet on a doormat" at the 6 o'clock pedal position to help keep a smooth, consistent pedal stroke.

 Descending in mud can be very dangerous when in doubt, dismount and walk.
 If you approach a puddle along the trail do not widen the trail by trying to skirt around it.
 If the footing looks firm, slowly roll right down the middle.